Hello-DataSkillUp/Engagement-Survey1/README.md

  - For males, there is strong correlation between pairs such as `SafeLearningEnvironment` and `WorkplaceAuthenticity` (0.48) and `WorkplaceAuthenticity` and `TrustInSeniorLeaders` (0.42).
  - For females, there is slight correlation between `SafeLearningEnvironment` and `WorkplaceAuthenticity` (0.25) and `SafeLearningEnvironment` and `TrustInSeniorLeaders` (0.21).
  - Both male and female employees show a positive correlation between a safe learning environment and workplace authenticity, as well as between workplace authenticity and trust in senior leaders.
 However, these correlations are stronger for male employees.
  - There is a gender-specific dynamic in how leadership values and learning environments interact.
-Male employees show a notable correlation between `SafeLearningEnvironment` and the perception that SeniorLeadersValueDifferences.
+Male employees show a notable correlation between `SafeLearningEnvironment` and the perception that `SeniorLeadersValueDifferences`.
 This correlation does not appear in the top correlations for female employees.

 ## Observations
 - Gender-specific differences exist in responses to several categories of survey questions, all of which highlight better experiences for males than females.
 - Targeted interventions in career development & recognition, work-life balance, and leadership trust are necessary to ensure equity in employee experiences and improve engagement.

 ## Recommendations
 - **_Evaluate Drivers of Low Work-Life Balance_**: Everyone shows extremely low scores in their workload being reasonable, however females have particularly low scores ’PersonalLifeFlexibility`.
 The question remains - why is this affecting females more than males?
 Is it more of a reflection of issues with managers and senior leaders?
 Or is it connected to our in-office policies?
 Understanding the drivers of this difference will allow us to make the changes necessary to improve this for everyone.